newkirkdean-hub/KIDSCLUB/KIDSCLUB Migration Context & Working Notes.md

 - there should not be any down time during cutover as testing will continue until we have all the bugs fixed.
 - browser support list (IE, Google Chrome, Brave).

-# KIDSCLUB Migration Context & Working Notes

-Schema files location and notes:
+## Schema files location and notes:
 - All database schema files, migration SQL, and related README or import scripts will be stored under the repository path `db/schema/`.
 - Each subsystem gets its own subfolder, for example:
   - `db/schema/copr/` — COPR (current COPR Postgres schema and README)